bppwrite/bppwrite.github.io/content/show/2018-2019/glitches-in-reality/index.md

 *Suitable for all ages.*

-The BPP box office and lobby will open at 6:30pm, house opens at 7pm.
+The BPP box office opens at 6:30pm, house opens at 7pm, shows begin at 7:30pm.